Blendify/blender-manual/trunk/blender_docs/manual/animation/basics/drivers.rst

 extended.
 The generator polynomial is crafted such that the top of the dominant stack should line up with the bone for that stack.

-The value of Key2A is bound to the position of bone.L .
+The value of Key2A is bound to the position of ``Bone.L``.
 Its generator parameters are crafted such that when Key1's value reaches 1, the value of Key2A starts increasing beyond zero.
 In this way the top of the left stack will move with bone.L (mostly).

-The value of Key2B is bound to the position of bone.R .
+The value of Key2B is bound to the position of ``Bone.R``.
 Its generator parameters are similar to Key2A so that the top of the right stack will move with bone.R (mostly).